lionelmace/iks-lab/book/monitor-cluster-logs.md

     ![](./images/logdna-agents.png)

 1. Copy the first command and run it in your terminal.
 In this step, you create a Kubernetes secret to store your logDNA ingestion key for your service instance.
 The LogDNA ingestion key is used to open a secure web socket to the logDNA ingestion server and to authenticate the logging agent with the logging service.
-The command looks as follows:
+Make sure to replace the ingestion before running the command.
     ```sh
     kubectl create secret generic logdna-agent-key --from-literal=logdna-agent-key=<logDNA_ingestion_key>
     ```

-1.  d.
-Copy the second command and run it in your termina.
+1. Copy the second command and run it in your terminal.
 In this step, you create a Kubernetes daemon set to deploy the LogDNA agent on every worker node of your Kubernetes cluster.
-The LogDNA agent collects logs with the extension *.log and extensionsless files that are stored in the /var/log directory of your pod.
-By default, logs are collected from all namespaces, including kube-system, and automatically forwarded to the IBM Log Analysis with LogDNA service.
-The command looks as follows:
     ```sh
     kubectl create -f https://repo.logdna.com/ibm/prod/logdna-agent-ds-us-south.yaml
     ```